ltelab/disdrodb/docs/source/readers.rst

 * The ``column_names`` list defines the column names of the readed raw text file.

-* The ``df_sanitizer_fun()`` function that defines the processing to apply on the readed dataframe in order for the dataframe to match the DISDRODB   standards.
+* The ``df_sanitizer_fun()`` function that defines the processing to apply on the read dataframe in order for the dataframe to match the DISDRODB   standards.

-The dataframe which is returned by the ``df_sanitizer_fun`` must have only columns compliants with the DISDRODB standards !
+The dataframe which is returned by the ``df_sanitizer_fun`` must have only columns compliant with the DISDRODB standards !

-When this 4 components are correctly defined, they can be transcripted into the reader you defined in `Step 2 <#step-2-define-the-reader-name>`_.
+When this 4 components are correctly defined, they can be transcribed into the reader you defined in `Step 2 <#step-2-define-the-reader-name>`_.

 Now you are ready to test the reader works properly and enable to process all stations data.